 If you had asked Matt at age 16 about his chances of becoming a history teacher, he would have said “Approximately zero percent.”
 From his perspective, history was a never-ending parade of names and dates to be memorize—perhaps the most pointless subject in the curriculum.
 He initially went to college with vague plans to major in business and make a lot of money, but somewhere along the way, he got lost and found himself in a history course.
 That semester, he experienced a very different approach to history and learned that the discipline is more complex than he had believed—that history is, in the words of Dutch historian Pieter Geyl, “argument without end.”
 Matt had always loved to argue; the rest, as they say, is history.

-At St. Andrew’s, Matt teaches history, coaches baseball and basketball, and serves as dorm parent on Baum corridor, where he lives with his wife, daughter, and sweet-but-slightly-neurotic standard poodle.
+At St. Andrew’s, Matt teaches history, coaches baseball and basketball, and serves as dorm parent on Moss, where he lives with his wife, daughter, and a sweet-but-slightly-neurotic standard poodle.